Bay Area mother files $500 billion lawsuit in alleged college admission bribery scam

 RELATED: 1 of 2 Stanford students to drop out of admissions suit, lawyer says

-"I'm not a wealthy person, but even if I were wealthy I would not have engaged in the heinous and despicable actions of defendants.
-I'm outraged and hurt because I feel that my son, my only child, was denied access to a college not because he failed to work and study hard enough, but because wealthy individuals felt that it was OK to lie, cheat, steal and bribe their children's way into a good college," said Kay Toy in a statement from the suit.
+Kay Toy writes in the lawsuit: "I'm not a wealthy person, but even if I were wealthy I would not have engaged in the heinous and despicable actions of defendants.
+I'm outraged and hurt because I feel that my son, my only child, was denied access to a college not because he failed to work and study hard enough, but because wealthy individuals felt that it was OK to lie, cheat, steal and bribe their children's way into a good college."

 LIST: These Bay Area residents have been charged in alleged college admissions scam